 DWDM, which can add great capacity of bandwidth for long haul backbone data center by multiplexing different wavelengths into one fiber, is one of the dominant technology used in various applications.
-And in DWDM systems, 40CH DWDM Mux is a high density, low loss and standalone passive optical module that provides excellent solutions for various architectures.
-When purchasing a DWDM Mux, one of the vital parameters that need to be considered is the insertion loss.
+When purchasing a DWDM Mux Demux, one of the vital parameters that need to be considered is the insertion loss.
 Higher insertion loss means more investment in DWDM network deployment.
-This post focuses on analyzing the insertion loss of 40CH DWDM Mux and its testing method to offer some help for your Muxs purchase.
+This post focuses on the insertion loss testing of 40CH DWDM Mux to offer some help for your DWDM Mux Demux purchase.

 As its name shows, insertion loss is the total optical power loss (often measured by dB) caused by the insertion of an optical component.
 Any component in a fiber optic interconnection will introduce loss definitely.
 For example, insertion loss of a connector or splice is the difference in power that we can see when inserting the component into the system.
 The insertion loss is affected by the fiber core meter on the transmit and receive end, as well as the receive conditions in two joint fibers.